booker-tremayne/new-prideR/README.md

 #>     Affiliations: Institute of Inorganic and Analytical Chemistry, Justus Liebig University Giessen Schubertstrasse 60, D-35392 Giessen Germany
 ```

-`download.files.from.project()` downloads all files from a project.
+`download.by.accession()` downloads all files from a project, accepting
+a project accession string. `download.project.list()` downloads all
+files from all projects in a project list, accepting a list of Project
+Summaries.
+Names for folders are created according to the project title.
-`download.fileDetail()` downloads a single file corresponding to a File
+`download.by.name()` downloads a single file according to the file name.
-Detail.

 Note that `get.FileDetailList()` will be slow, and `search.FileDetail()`
-will be slow if given a Project Summary list and not a FileDetailList.
+will take a few minutes if given a Project Summary list and not a
+FileDetailList.

 ## Peptide Details